0xOpenBytes/t/README.md

 ## Where can `t` be used?

-`t` can be used to test quickly inside a function to make sure something is working as expected. `t` can also be used in unit test if wanted.
+`t` can be used to test quickly inside a function to make sure something is working as expected. `t` can also be used in unit tests if wanted.

 ## Examples